 Chandraprabha is used as total health tonic and supplement for reducing general debility and increasing physical strength.
 The effects are due to the presence of shilajit and loha bhasma.
 It reduces fatigue and revitalizes the body.
 Its effects usually appear most expeditiously when it is taken with cow’s milk.
 Chandraprabha increases the excretion of harmful toxins like creatinine, urea and uric acid from the body.
 It corrects the natural functions of kidney and helps to eliminate the excess uric acid.
 However, it may not have effect on uric acid production, but it can reduce uric acid level by stimulating excretion of uric acid through kidneys.
 Chandraprabha is also useful in low backache, spinal arthritis and knee osteoarthritis.
 It has potent anti-inflammatory and mild analgesic characteristics.
 It reduces pain and inflammation in joint disorders.
 The name Chandraprabha (moon-glow) is given due to the effects of Chandra - the moon – as this medicine is said to be as calming and effective as the aura of moon.
 Read More

 Candida albicans yeast is a naturally-occurring intestinal inhabitant.
 Ordinarily held in check in a properly balanced intestinal biosphere, Candida infestation (Candidiasis) becomes a concern only when the intestinal population of beneficial bacteria are eclipsed by an overgrowth of this tenacious yeast.
-When present in a flourishing overabundance, Candida can enter the bloodstream via the enteric cycle and give rise to systemic yeast infection symptoms: poor appetite, persistent coughing, fatigue, insomnia, dizziness, difficulty in focusing and concentrating, tinnitus, decreased immunity, an assortment of body aches and digestive anomalies.
+When present in a flourishing overabundance, Candida can enter the bloodstream via the enteric cycle and give rise to systemic yeast infection symptoms: poor appetite, persistent coughing, fatigue, insomnia, dizziness, difficulty in focusing and concentrating, tinnitus, decreased immunity (you can buy immune modulating component online to counter this), an assortment of body aches and digestive anomalies.

 The most common manifestation of Candida overgrowth is vulvovaginitis, a vaginal yeast infection.
 Roughly 80 percent of women will experience a vaginal yeast infection at some point over their lifetimes, with at least half of these individuals suffering persistent and recurrent infections.
 They are most common in women aged 18 to 35.
 Read More